Las Vegas is a city with no poetry.

 Then there are the casinos brimming with smoke, gambling and drinking.
 I do none of these.
-I’m no teetotaler, I’m just a non-smoking alcoholic who is terrible at gambling (proven by the one time I tried to play a pay by phone casino apps on my phone) because I have no luck.
-Insult to injury, my math skills are rusty when no scrap paper and pencil are available.
+I’m no teetotaler, I’m just a non-smoking alcoholic who is terrible at gambling (proven by the one time I tried to play a pay by phone casino apps on my phone) because I have no luck, but now that I have started to explore more I’m planning to read Vietbet Sportsbook review and find out if my skills of basically being a non gambler can win me some money.
+On the contrary, my math skills are amazing even without an paper and pencil are available.
 Gambling feels like grabbing a fistful of cash and tossing it in the air during a monsoon.

 So there’s not much for me to do there, as a married, sober lady with poor luck who can’t even play roulette.
 Who thinks 9 p.m. is late.
 Whose idea of a good time is a book and a quiet room.

 So when Mike asked me if I wanted to accompany him to Sin City on his business trip, I hemmed and hawed.
 I protested that I had work to do, that we’d be spending money we didn’t have, yada, yada.

 When I came to my senses, I realized that logging a few days in a classy hotel with multiple pools and a gym can’t be all bad.

 Now, as an eternal nerd, I can extract a lesson from any life event.
 The lesson I learned on this trip is that there is poetry in Las Vegas.
 You have to look closely, but it’s there.
 I think the fact that I was the only sober person over the age of fifteen probably sharpened my vision.